michelle3211/311project/project-background/project-background.md

 TODO: Add reference to research paper about how using a typed language increased productivity and make comment about how that adds value.

 # Project Importance
+### Background
 Clickbait is a term for headlines that catch people's attention and curiosity enough for them to follow a link.
-The main goal is to make the user click through for advertisement revenue on websites.
+The main goal is for the user to click through to the target website.
 Secondary is the content, which has a reputation for being of very low quality.
 They exist due to a business model whereby the more visitors there are to a website, the more advertisers are willing to pay to use that site.
 Ads on that site gain more visibility with each visitor and can have further referral links.
-More visitors can also affect a site's rank when it shows up on search results.
+More visitors can also affect a site's rank when it shows up on search results due to search engine optimization (SEO) rules.
 Therefore, any click-through on a link can have compounding effects on visibility and subsequently revenue from advertising.

-- negatives
-- possible positives
+### Negatives and side-effects
+Clickbait (also known as linkbait) has a reputation for having low quality content on their target sites.
+The headline may read like news, but the articles are often hastily created with little research, no insight, misleading information, or they can be outright advertisements masquerading as impartial articles.
+Consumers may become annoyed at seeing them, resulting in some backlash from readers [@333].
+It can also affect the way content is created and can encourage poor journalism [@334].
+So, there is little _inherent_ value to creating clickbait.
+However, we may gain some beneficial knowledge as a byproduct.
+Creating successful clickbait involves the psychology of curiosity and motivation.
+If we can learn more about what works, we can put it to good use (without annoying the readership) by providing high quality content at the target site.
+For example, actual information.

-- our goal
+### Our goal
+...

+**References for this section**
+[@333]
+"Saving Us From Ourselves: The Anti-Clickbait Movement." _Daily Beast_.
+Emily Shire.
+14 Jul 2014.
+16 Nov 2015. <http://www.thedailybeast.com/articles/2014/07/14/saving-us-from-ourselves-the-anti-clickbait-movement.html>

+[@334]
+"Clickbait: The changing face of online journalism." _BBC News_.
+Ben Frampton.
+14 Sep 2015.
+16 Nov 2015. <http://www.bbc.com/news/uk-wales-34213693>

 # Project Impact